Lambda-3/Indra/README.md

 # What is Indra?

-Indra is an efficient library and service to delivery word-embeddings and semantic relatedness to real-world appplications in the domains of machine learning and natural language processing.
-It offers 60+ pre-build word-embbedings dataset in 14 languages and several model algorithms and corpora.
+Indra is an efficient library and service to deliver word-embeddings and semantic relatedness to real-world appplications in the domains of machine learning and natural language processing.
+It offers 60+ pre-build models in 14 languages and several model algorithms and corpora.

 Indra is powered by [spotify-annoy](https://github.com/spotify/annoy) delivering an efficient [approximative nearest neughbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) function.